jdippel/player/README.md

 ### What is this repository for? ###

 * a library for chess players.
-* Version 1.3.0
+* Version 1.4.0

 ### How do I get set up? ###

-* This library will be included as an dependency
+* This library will be included as a dependency

 ### Who do I talk to? ###